DaniRomDev/Docker-Starter-PHP/README.md

 - #### Minimal stack to avoid opinionated setups
 - #### Nginx configuration have SSL implemented, automatically created on initial build
 - #### You can add more services in docker-compose.yml without problem
+- #### No more permissions conflict while creating files inside containers

 # Prerequisites